asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-3/lesson-2/_index.md

 In this lesson, we will consider how to process system messages that represent different stages of the actor's life cycle.

-In this demo application, we will be gradually add handlers for various stages of the PlaybackActor lifecycle.
+In this demo application, we will be gradually adding handlers for various stages of the PlaybackActor lifecycle.

 But before we begin, we need to make some changes to our project.